BlancheBerneron/GreenPeace.github.io/index.md

 ## Key Insights (Research Question) or answer of the research question
 During this article we will find:
-What are the topics that trigger conversation about CC.
+* What are the topics that trigger conversation about CC.
-Barack Obama seems the guru of… Who is talking about it in the media. ….. ….
-Let’s check what the data of quotes says!
+* Barack Obama seems the guru of… Who is talking about it in the media. ….. ….

 ## How we did it
 We wanted to have as much data as possible to have an accurate analysis.
 So we built our dataset from: